ralismark/sike-lipu/about.md

 - `<name>` is the name shown above and as the tooltip for navbar links
 - `<description>` is a brief description, used in that listing at the top of the page.
   This accepts html!

-Alternatively, message `ralismark#4976` on discord with the above info -- they'll create an entry for you.

 ## How to embed the navbar